GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Immediate To-Do List

-- reform the wordlists, instead of manually making arrays, make empty arrays and push each word, and all of its forms and genders and such in one file, this makes entering new words far faster and easier. like this: countNounArray.push("revolution");
-    countNounArrayPlural.push("revolution");
-    activePassive.push("active");
-    animInan.push("inan");
-    divineNonDivine.push("divine");
-    humanAnimalInan.push("secondinanimate");
-    mascFemNeut.push("neuter");
-    mascFem.push("feminine1");
-    naturalArtificial.push("natural");
-    animacyClassifierArray.push("inedible");
-    shapeClassifierArray.push("shapeless");
-    shortGenericClassifierArray.push("natural-inanimate");
-    generatedCountNouns.push(classifier);

-MEASURE WORDS
-25. gust of, outburst of (wind, confessions, emotion, truth)
 26. pouring of (serving of liquid, libation)
 27. chunk of, clump of - irregularly shaped cutting/breaking off from a larger mass (flint blade, rock, ingot)
 28. shovelful of